adityakakarla/recipe-rating-analysis/README.md

 I chose 0.05 as the significance level because a Type-1 error (rejecting the null hypothesis when it is actually true) is not particularly harmful in our case.

 To conduct this hypothesis test, I first calculated the difference in means between just chicken-based recipes and all recipes.
-I then created 1000 bootstrapped samples from the overall dataset.
+I then created 1000 samples from the overall dataset.
 I evaluated the absolute difference between the sample mean and the overall mean and stored these in an array.

 <iframe
   src="assets/hypothesis_test.html"